ILIAS-eLearning/ILIAS/docs/development/offline-concept.md

 #### JS Code Pattern Documentation

 Developer often face similar problems and often implement similar solutions for these problems.
-Having a common coding pattern documentation enables a common understanding of complex structures and supports the maintainability of the code.
+Having a common coding pattern documentation enables a shared understanding of complex structures and supports the maintainability of the code.

 In ILIAS there are already some typical coding patterns dealing with modularisation.
 At least these existing patterns should be **streamlined and documented** before a substantial amount of new code is added.